 Creating lasting change in life can be challenging, especially when you’re not sure what drives you.
-Without a clear sense of purpose, even well-intentioned goals can lose momentum.
-A powerful way to find direction is by identifying your core values.
-When you focus on what truly matters to you, it becomes easier to make choices that align with your beliefs and motivations.
-Motivational Interviewing (MI) and the Values Card Sort exercise can help you uncover your values and use them as a guide for creating meaningful, lasting change.
+For many, the process feels overwhelming, and without a clear sense of purpose, even well-intentioned goals can lose momentum.
+To overcome this, a powerful first step is identifying your core values.
+By focusing on what truly matters, it becomes easier to make choices that align with your beliefs and motivations.
+One effective method for doing this is through Motivational Interviewing (MI) and the Values Card Sort exercise.
+Together, these tools help you uncover your values and use them as a guide for creating meaningful, lasting change.

 Motivational Interviewing is a collaborative conversation style that helps people resolve ambivalence about change (Miller & Rollnick, 2013).
 Rather than telling someone what to do, MI focuses on exploring their personal reasons for change.
 The process emphasizes autonomy, helping individuals make decisions that feel authentic and aligned with their values.
 It’s especially helpful when people feel stuck or unsure about how to move forward.